What is Academic Difficulty?

-Students that have been dismissed from The Ohio State University and wish to be reinstated in the School of Environment and Natural Resources may apply for reinstatement.
+Students who have been dismissed from The Ohio State University and wish to return to complete their degree in the School of Environment and Natural Resources may petition for reinstatement.
 A student must meet with an academic advisor before completing the Petition for Reinstatement.
 A student will be notified by letter of the decision on their reinstatement petition.

 Deadlines to apply for reinstatement are as follows: